SegiH/You2Me/INSTALL.md

 You2Me can be run as a Docker container or installed on your own web server (Apache or Nginx).

 #### Docker
 This is the easiest way to run You2Me.
-You can now pull an image of You2Me directly from Docker Hub if you want to use You2Me with the default options.
+You can now pull an image of You2Me directly from Docker Hub if you want to use You2Me with the default options by running the command `docker pull shovav/you2me:latest`.
 If you want to build it yourself, follow steps 1-7 below.
 Otherwise, you can skip to step 8 to create a container based on the You2Me image that you pulled from Docker Hub.

 The docker folder contains 2 files named Dockerfile and you2me.docker-compose.yml and a folder called dist which is a compiled version of this application.
 To build a You2Me image and container: